ChatPerche/ADA_Project/README.md

 # Questions for TAa

-- How do we decide which data to keep / trash based on where it comes from / flags, years ...
+- How do we decide which data to keep / discard ( based on where it comes from / flags, years ... ) ?
-- How do we more or less accurately quantify environmental footprint based on the information at hand? e.g. fertilizers, agricultural land, etc...
+- How do we quantify environmental footprint accurately enough based on the information at hand ( e.g. fertilizers, agricultural land, etc...) ?
 - How do we evaluate the data evolution with respect to time?
-Noise year-to-year, but for longer periods of time: inconsistencies in product definitions, etc... (per FOA website)
+There is noise from year-to-year, and for longer periods of time there are inconsistencies in product definitions (per FOA website), and there are some events (wars, embargos, etc...) which might have a storng impact on dataset values, at least country-wise.
-Add here some questions you have for us, in general or project-specific.